TheDokT0r/Revisionary-Redux/README.md

 The reason I've added the world "Redux" is because I've made another version of this app in the past.
 The previous version was made in less than a week, and was design to assist students in my IB school.
 It was made in C# and was completely offline, with users having to share the revisions with each other through file sharing.
 I've decided to remake the app as a website, instead of an offline application.

 ### Can I have access to the original version of Revisionaryy?
 Yes!
-You can find the link for the source code here [Here.](https://github.com/TheDokT0r/Revisionary)
+You can find the link for the source code [here.](https://github.com/TheDokT0r/Revisionary)